 Businesses should have a cybersecurity playbook that outlines guidelines for employees to follow to create a secure workforce and prevent any loss of private information related to financials, personnel, and other data that is protected by law.

 Rather than viewing public records and information as a “Big Brother” concern, those seeking information should learn that leveraging this type of information can be more beneficial than not.
 Information seekers could and should be more aware of how they can use the information that is available to inspire change and growth in their communities, rather than worrying about who may know where you worked ten years ago based on data scraped from an old Myspace page.
-It is also important to note that the availability of public records will vary by county, state, and country.
+It is also important to note that the availability and benefits of using public records will vary by county, state, and country.